process-success/Process-Success-Application/README.md

 # This adds the remote 'origin' to your local git configuration:
 $ git remote add origin https://github.com/process-success/Process-Success-Application.git
+$ git fetch origin
 $ git checkout develop
 ```
 PLEASE MAKE SURE TO SWITCH TO DEVELOP/FEATURE BRANCH AS PULLING AN APP FROM GIT USING BENCH WILL PLACE YOU IN UPSTREAM/MASTER!!

 ###### Upstream / Origin
-The bench CLI tool pulls from the Prcess Success Application repo and sets the HEAD as upstream/master.
-For now, track all you changes in your own feature branch with the 'origin' remote.
-We need to work together to get a good system of merging completed feature into origin/master usch that the changes are refelcted in upstream/master.
+The bench CLI tool pulls from the Process Success Application repo and sets the HEAD as upstream/master.
+For now, track all you changes in your own feature branch within the 'origin' remote.
+Whomever is managing git will merge all feature branches with the '
+develop' branch.
+Once a set of features in the develop branch are deemed stable, these features will be merged into origin/master and tagged with a specific release.

+When running the command `bench update --pull`, bench references upstream master.
+This will most likely only be important for updating the production environment conveinently using the bench CLI with a new production version.

-##### Normal Development
+#### Normal Development
-Once installed, you can use bench normally with our new app.
+Once the app has been successfully pulled down (including adding the 'origin' remote), you can use bench normally with our new app.
 You may create sites, install the app, etc,.
-To manage changes, make sure you are in your appropriate feature branch, and simply enter the working directory of your feature branch and run git commands as you normally would.
+To manage changes, make sure you are in your appropriate feature branch.
+You can run normal git commands as usual:

 Example:
 ```